developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 To https://github.com/your_github_username/Repo-name.git
  * [new branch]      develop -> develop
 ```
-Goto to the link given in the console, this will open github and create a Pull Request to master branch.
+Goto to the link given in the console, this will open github and create a Pull Request to master branch.Don't forgot to add some reviewers if there are any.

 <img class= "img-fluid img-thumbnail" src="{{site.baseurl}}/assets/img/request_pr.png">